nervousapps/GPTenterprise/README.md

 ## :point_right: Quickstart v1
-To see an example of what can be done with the idea of GPTenterprise, tweek config file in order to give CEO guidelines (and other parameters if you want but default one should be ok), and run:
+To see an example of what can be done with the idea of GPTenterprise, tweek config file in order to give :superhero_man: CEO guidelines (and other parameters if you want but default one should be ok), and run:
 ```bash
 gpt_enterprise ./config
 ```